-FRONTIERS is a research circle exploring the scientific foundations of human behavioural forecasting.
+FRONTIERS is a research circle pushing the limits of knowledge and epistemology.
 We are a small, interdisciplinary peer group meeting monthly in London, asking what it would actually take to model, forecast, and navigate human behaviour across contexts, timescales, and populations.
+If you've read Asimov's Foundation, you might recognise this as 'Psychohistory'.

 The group spans causal inference, decision theory, cognitive and behavioural science, forecasting, human-computer interaction, and data infrastructure.
 We are deliberately small to build a high-trust environment where every voice counts.
 If you are working at the intersection of these fields and want to be involved, email us.
 We would love to hear from you.